crodier/software-blog/_posts/2023-09-22-message-formats.md

 1. Avro:  From the Hadoop community; used in big data java systems
 1. CapNProto:  From the author of Protobuf, a kind of "2nd protobuf developed outside google."

-Above formats use trivial schema like protobuf to define messages and are ultimately similar.
+Above formats use similar schema to protobuf for message definition, and are ultimately similar.

 ### Pick one ?